marksutton/EART40003-Programming-for-Geoscientists/definitions.md

 **Set**: A Python container (=iterable, =collection) class, less commonly used than lists or dictionaries.
 Sets are the same things you've come across in maths – crucially, they can only contain one copy of a particular element.
 Intersection, Union etc. operations are possible.
 See syntax sections for details how to use them.

+**Spyder**: The Integrated Development Environment used in this module

 **Statement**: A line of a program that does something.
 Some statements will be function calls (e.g. a print line).
 Others may assign values to variables, start or end control structures like loops, or more.
 In python you only have one statement per line, but some other languages complicate this.

 **String**: text (called a string as text is a string of characters).